Gwen Singer Flaunts Her Enviable Curves While Wearing A Skintight Strapless White Dress & Heels

 Gwen wore her dark hair pulled back into a sleek ponytail behind her head.
 She styled the brunette locks in straight strands that fell down her back and over her shoulder in the shots.

 She also rocked a gorgeous makeup look.
-The application appeared to consist of mascara-covered lashes and black eyeliner, as well as a light dusting of eye shadow and defined brows.
+The application appeared to consist of mascara-covered lashes and black eyeliner, as well as a light dusting of eyeshadow and defined brows.

-She looked to accentuate her facial features with pink blush on her cheeks and a shimmering highlighter on her nose, chin, forehead, and under eyes.
+She looked to have accentuated her facial features with pink blush on her cheeks and a shimmering highlighter on her nose, chin, forehead, and lower eyes.
 She seemed to complete the glam look with dark pink lip gloss.

 Gwen’s over 1.1 million followers went wild for the snaps, clicking the like button more than 9,600 times in less than an hour after they were uploaded to her feed.
 Fans also flooded the comments section with nearly 300 messages during that time.